 What Are My Payment Choices?

 We accept Visa, MasterCard, or American Express credit cards.
 Credit card gift cards are not accepted.
-Payment by PayPal account or E-Transfer is also accepted.
+Payment by PayPal or E-Transfer are also accepted.
+Please Note – PayPal payments are made to and will be recorded on your statement as Essentia Technology Inc. The e-transfer email address is one which belongs to our parent company Essentia Technology Inc.

 Do I Have To Pay For Shipping?